amandamacgregor/Udacity-Data-Engineering/ProjectFive-DataPipelines/README.md

 Set it up using Airflow's `>>` and `set_downstream()` operators.

 ### Challenge 3: Idempotency
-Dimension tables needed to support two modes:
+(the property of an operation that produces the same result regardless of how many times it is performed) Dimension tables needed to support two modes:
 - **Append mode** - Add new records (for slowly changing dimensions)
 - **Truncate-insert mode** - Full refresh each run (what we used)